great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

     Your data context with this configuration version uses validation_operators, which are being deprecated.
 Please update your configuration to be compatible with the version number 3.
 Your project is up-to-date - no further upgrade is necessary.
 ```

+Now you are ready to migrate Datasources and checkpoints to V3.

 ### Manually migrate Datasources from V2 to V3